 Our short-term and long-term investments consist primarily of investment-grade debt securities, all of which are classified as available-for-sale.
 Available-for-sale securities are carried at fair value.
-Amortization or accretion of premium or discount is included in other income (expense) on the consolidated statements of operations.
-Changes in the fair value of available-for-sale securities are reported as a component of accumulated other comprehensive income within stockholders' equity on the consolidated balance sheet.
+Amortization or accretion of premium or discount is included in other income (expense) on the Consolidated Statements of Operations.
+Changes in the fair value of available-for-sale securities are reported as a component of accumulated other comprehensive loss within stockholders' equity on the Consolidated Balance Sheet.
 Realized gains and losses on the sale of available-for-sale securities are determined by specific identification of the cost basis of each security.
 Long-term investments generally will mature within three years.